59th Infantry Regiment (United States): History

 The 59th Infantry, organized in 1917 by transfer of men from the 4th Infantry Regiment, saw hard fighting as a part of the 4th Division in Champaign in the Aisne-Marne engagement, in Lorraine at St Mihiel and at the Meuse-Argonne.
 In the Aisne-Marne offensive the regiment did gallant service against the Chateau-de-Diable north of the Vesle River.
 In this action "a squad of machine gunners, in woolen olive drab uniforms were sighted approaching the flank of the 59th from the direction of the Chateau-de-Diable.
 Cautioned by one of his men that the approaching men were American the sergeant commanding the flank platoon yelled, 'They come from the wrong direction, let 'em have it.'
 The dead men were later identified as Germans in American uniforms."
 The 59th Infantry arrived at the port of New York in August 1919 and was transferred to Camp Merritt, New Jersey.
 Transferred in August 1919 to Camp Dodge, Iowa.
 Transferred in January 1920 to Camp Lewis, Washington.
 Transferred in September 1922 to Vancouver Barracks, Washington.
 Concurrently, the 2nd Battalion was transferred to Fort William H. Seward, Territory of Alaska.
-The regiment was demobilized (disbanded) on 28 September 1922 at Vancouver Barracks and itspersonnel and equipment were transferred to the 7th Infantry Regiment.
+The regiment was demobilized (disbanded) on 28 September 1922 at Vancouver Barracks and its personnel and equipment were transferred to the 7th Infantry Regiment.

+During World War II, the 59th Armored Infantry Battalion formed part of the 13th Armored Division from its activation on 15 October 1942, serving alongside the 16th and 67th Armored Infantry Battalions.
+The division entered combat in March 1945 and fought in the Rhineland and Central Europe campaigns.

+In April 1945, the 59th Armored Infantry Battalion, operating with Combat Command B of the 13th Armored Division, fought through the Battle of the Ruhr, securing bridgeheads and advancing through Dunnwald and Mettmann amid artillery, mortar, small-arms, and anti-tank fire while capturing prisoners and liberating civilians.
+After the Ruhr pocket was defeated, it advanced southeast across the Danube near Moosham and the Isar at Plattling, fought through Osterhofen and Malgersdorf, crossed the Inn river at Eisenfelden on 2 May, and completed the operations covered by its report at Neuötting on 4 May 1945.

+Coat of arms

 The coat of arms was originally approved for the 59th Infantry Regiment, Organized Reserves on 10 Sep 1921.
 It was amended on 18 Nov 1921 to correct the wording of the blazon.
 It was redesignated for the 59th Armored Infantry Regiment on 8 Jul 1943.
 On 30 Nov 1943 the coat of arms was redesignated for the 59th Armored Infantry Battalion.
 It was amended on 26 Oct 1951.
 On 16 Jun 1952 it was redesignated for the 59th Infantry Regiment, Organized Reserves.
 The coat of arms was amended on 24 Sep 1959 to withdraw "Organized Reserves" from the designation and to delete the Organized Reserves' crest.
 On 5 Aug 1970 it was amended to reinstate the crest of the Army Reserves and revise the symbolism.